ziggyt/1DT305-Introduction-to-Applied-IoT/README.md

 #### Internet connected UV sensor
 #### mf223xv

-This device uses two UV sensors to gather UV-index data and sends it to a dashboard on adafruit.io, to visualize it using a gauge and a plot.
+This device uses two UV sensors to gather UV-index data and sends it to a dashboard on adafruit.io, to visualize it using a gauge and a line chart.

 Given that the the code for this project is open source, constructing a barebones (i.e not 3D-printed case) version of something like this should not take very long, apx 30 minutes if the user has some knowledge of microcontrollers.